grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

   return new DependingOnTimeOfDay(alarm);
 }

+//The constructor is private:
 private DependingOnTimeOfDay(Alarm dayAlarm)
 {
   _dayAlarm = dayAlarm;
 }
 ```

 Now, this method seems strange, doesn't it?
-It is a static method that returns an instance of its enclosing class.
+It is a static method that returns an instance of its enclosing class (not an actual alarm!).
 Also, the private constructor stores the passed alarm inside for later... why?

 The mystery resolves itself when we look at another method defined in the `DependingOnTimeOfDay` class: